jose-lico/Dusk/README.md

 ## Building Dusk

-*Dusk used to compile on both MSVC for Windows and GCC for Linux.
-However, at the moment, the GCC setup is broken and the project does not compile sucessfully.
-This will hopefully be fixed in the future.*
+*I only test Dusk on Linux every so often so it is possible that the project does not compile with gcc from time to time.*

 To build Dusk from source, first clone the repository and all of its submodules.